Polarimetry: determination of the chirality and optical purity of substances

 How does polarimetry work?

-Polarimetry is based on the interaction between polarized light and a chiral substance.
-Its principle is based on the following steps :
+Polarimetry between polarized light and a chiral substance.
+Its principle is based on the following steps:

-1. Polarized light beam emission – A light source (usually a laser or sodium lamp) sends polarized light through the sample.
+1. Emission of a polarized light beam – A light source (usually a laser or sodium lamp) sends polarized light through the sample.

 3. Rotation angle measurement – An analyzer detects the rotation angle of the output light and compares it to the initial value.